ho-thanh-und/tp/docs/UserGuide.md

 Format: `view INDEX`

-* Additional details about candidate shown include personal contact number and address.
+* Additional details about candidate shown include candidateal contact number and address.

 Example:
-* `view 1` Displays the full information of the first person in the side panel.
+* `view 1` Displays the full information of the first candidate in the side panel.

 <a href="#quickhire-user-guide" class="ug-nav-top">[Go to top]</a>

-### Locating persons by name: `find`
+### Locating candidates by name: `find`

-Finds persons whose details contain any of the given keywords.
+Finds candidates whose details contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* All details of a person are searched.
+* All details of a candidate are searched.
 * Only full words will be matched. e.g. `Han` will not match `Hans`
-* Persons whose details match at least one of the keyword(s) provided will be returned.
-The details of a person that will be searched for are as follows:
+* Candidates whose details match at least one of the keyword(s) provided will be returned.
+The details of a candidate that will be searched for are as follows:
   * Name
   * Phone number
   * Email address
   * Address
   * Job Roles applied for
-  * Label given to the person
+  * Label given to the candidate
-  * Remarks provided for the person
+  * Remarks provided for the candidate
-  * Tags associated with the person
+  * Tags associated with the candidate
   <br>

   e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`